dusk-network/docs-public/src/content/docs/learn/zero-knowledge/iop_pcs.md

 - The above steps happen for several rounds until the prover sends the last oracle for the last function.
 - Verifier uses the verification procedure to either accept or reject the proof.

-## Constructing a SNARK
-Combining the IOP with the PCS enables the construction of a SNARK for general circuits.
+Combining the IOP with the PCS enables the construction of a SNARK..

-The prover takes as inputs the prover parameters, the statement, and the witness.
-Instead, the verifier takes as inputs the verifier parameter and the statement.

-Public parameters for both the prover and the verifier are obtained via the pre-processing (setup).

 ## Pre-processing (setup)
-A setup procedure is a key step that allows to obtain the parameters for both prover and verifier algorithms.
-Let's first understand why this is so important.
+As both the prover and verifier algorithm take parameters as inputs, these parameters need to obtained via a pre-processing step (called "setup").
+The setup procedure is a key step that allows to obtain the parameters for both prover and verifier algorithms.

+Let's first understand why this procedure is so important.

+##### Succinctness and polynomial's description

 If a circuit has a number of gates **d**, the polynomial would have at most a degree **d**.
 An important thing to note is that the verifier will need to have enough time to read the circuit if he wants to be able to verify the proofs.
 Allowing the verifier to read the circuit would mean that the verifier algorithm would need to run in linear time to the size of the circuit, which is a problem.
 Because the polynomial used to represent the circuit with can be huge (e.g. a degree of 1 billion) if the verifier algorithm was running in linear time to the size of the circuit, the proof wouldn't be succinct.